What's New

 Processors

-class has changed significantly in how it builds the request’s
+The Processor class has changed significantly in how it builds the request’s

-requests the Processor works with the resource
+result.
+For show and index requests the Processor works with the resource

 finder to first find the identifiers and optional cache fields for the primary

-and included resources, represented as ResourceFragment
+and included resources, represented as ResourceFragments.
+If a resource

 enables caching the cached resources are pulled for those resources without

-is populated from the data source for any
+changes.
+Finally the full ResourceSet is populated from the data source for any

-uses pluck for the first stage
+cache misses.
+The ActiveRelationResourceFinder uses pluck for the first stage

 to get the identifiers and cache fields.
 This avoids the overhead of model